 Home bred, 1 metre plus bush with mixed colour flowers, the bush is reminiscent of Mutabilis but in a many petalled form.
-Also has a lovely fragrance. available now
+Also has a lovely fragrance.
+Small plants available soon

 This rose makes a large arching shrub with elegant leaves and very few thorns.

 It also has a lovely fragrance and very pretty red and yellow stamens.
 Available now.

 Weiti Gypsy (2016)

 Very sweet small rambler with soft pink and white loosely formed flowers.
-Excellent repeater, and really covers itself in flowers.
-Sold out
+Excellent repeater, and really covers itself in flowers. available now

 Souvenir de Madame (2015)